Educational Foundations (EDFN)

 EDFN-307.
 Psychology Of Instruction And Learning.
 3 Hours.

-Prerequisite: College of Education Admission with a score of Y and (EDFN-306 with a minimum grade of C or ZFND-306 with a minimum grade of C).
+Prerequisites: College of Education Admission YES and (EDFN-306 minimum grade of C or ZFND-306 minimum grade of C).

 EDFN-308.
 Teaching And Learning.
 1.5 Hour.